Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Methods

+An overview of our proposed model, FLoED, is depicted in Fig.~\ref{fig:Overall}.
+For the architecture, FloED adopt pretrained Stable Diffusion Inpainting backbone~\cite{SDv15} as the primary branch, while incorporating motion modules initialized from AnimateDiff v3~\cite{DBLP:conf/iclr/0002YRL00AL024}.
+The training process of FloED can be divided into two stages.

-Building upon Stable Diffusion inpainting model~\cite{SDv15}, we integrate the motion module from Animatediff~\cite{DBLP:conf/iclr/0002YRL00AL024}, adopting it as primary inpainting branch of our framework.
-As illustrated in Fig.~\ref{fig:Overall}, the training process of FloED can be divided into two stages.
-Initially, we adapt primary branch to video inpainting by fine-tuning the motion modules (Sec.~\ref{sec:Domain Adaptation}).
-Our approach then incorporates a dedicated flow branch to complete corrupted flows estimated from masked frames, alongside a multi-scale flow adapter that provides motion guidance for the primary inpainting branch (Sec.~\ref{sec:Flow Guidance in video inpainting}).
+In the first stage, we fine-tune the motion modules to align their temporal modeling capacity with video inpainting.
+In the second stage, FloED incorporates a dedicated flow branch to complete corrupted flows estimated from masked frames, alongside multi-scale flow adapters that inject hierarchical motion information into the primary inpainting branch (Sec.~\ref{sec:Flow Guidance in video inpainting}).
 To further enhance video inpainting results, we implement an anchor frame strategy to leverage the priority of the image inpainting diffusion model~\cite{SDv2} (Sec.~\ref{sec:Anchor Frame Strategy}).
 Furthermore, we introduce a training-free denoising acceleration technique that leverages optical flow for latent interpolation, compensated with a flow attention caching mechanism in the reference phase.
 We substantially enhance efficiency while significantly reducing the additional computational overhead the flow introduces.
 (Sec.~\ref{sec:Efficient Inference for FloED}).